bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- heavy intensity rainmist
+- light rainmist
-- 88% humidity
+- 94% humidity
-- 8 mph wind
+- 16 mph wind

 20.7 inches of rain in the past 24 hours